Seoul off the beaten path: 10 places to skip the crowds

 If you get all the way here, you shouldn’t miss the beautiful UNESCO World Heritage Site of the Royal Tombs of the Joseon Dynasty.

-If you only want to go to the Royal Tombs, you can simply get off at Seokgye Station.
+If you only want to go to the Royal Tombs, you can get off at Seokgye Station.

 Yangju Nari Park